carlosmaniero/pygamii/README.md

 # News
+## version 0.0.1.4 - Alpha
+- Change the render method to use the curses standard library.

 ## version 0.0.1.3 - Alpha
 - Add on_create and on_destoy signals on object and action
 - Add gun gift on Flycombat